Alastair and Martin's Web Site Oxford Pub Guide

-The Berkshire House, Abingdon Road
+The Crooked Pot, Abingdon Road

 Heavilly NuMorrelled.
 I went in one evening and back the following afternoon and it felt exactly the same because of the lighting.
 The same crowd of regulars were there and the music was the same.
 Same NuMorrells tat spread across the pub, obviously supplied by Ye Olde Tat Company, a mass-producing subsiduary of Thomas Hardy's, Dorset.
 Standard expensive Morrells menu.
 Mind you, the Varsity was good and the staff friendly.
 A typical Morrells clone - as regards pubs round here you need walk no further south than the Folly Bridge Inn.
 November 2001.